ANCSLEEP BLOG

 Relationship Between Opiate Side Effects and Sleep

 Opiates are strange in that they have properties that both make us feel tired but also promote wakefulness [1].
-The result is the frustrating feeling of wanting to sleep, being ready to sleep, but being unable to actually get a good sleep.
+The result is the frustrating feeling of wanting to sleep, being ready to sleep, but being unable to actually sleep well.

 Opiate medications can keep you up or keep you from sleeping

-Hence, chronic use of opiates usually are accompanied by the following symptoms [3]:
+Hence, chronic use of opiates usually is accompanied by the following symptoms [3]:

 • Insomnia: